swax/NAISYS/docs/001-database-design.md

   switching the `provider` and re-running migrations.
 Larger multi-machine deployments with many concurrent agents are the obvious reason to graduate to Postgres later.
+- **Field deploys are just `npm install`.** Add a column → `prisma migrate dev` writes a versioned migration file → commit and publish.
+  On the next app start, `migrationHelper.ts` checks the on-disk DB version and runs any pending migrations automatically — no manual SQL, no separate ops step, no hand-written upgrade tooling for installs in the field.
+See [Migrations](#migrations-versioned-automatic-fast-path) below for the mechanics.
 - **Static typing.** The generated client knows every column, relation, and enum.
 Adding a field to `schema.prisma` and re-running `prisma generate` immediately surfaces every call site that needs to be